fondemen/coreos-swarm-vagrant/readme.md

 ## Managers ##

 For swarm to be highly available (i.e. survive the loss of the leader node), one needs to add manager nodes.
 Default manager nodes are docker-1, docker-2 and docker-3.
-You can change them using the SWARM_MANAGERS environment variable, e.g. `NODES=8 SWARM_MANAGERS=docker-1,docker-3,docker-5 vagrant provision`.
+You can change them using the SWARM_MANAGERS environment variable, e.g. `SWARM=ON NODES=8 SWARM_MANAGERS=docker-1,docker-3,docker-5 vagrant provision`.

 ## Destroying cluster ##